RobertASmithBresMed/plumberHE/README.md

 >
 >We developed an automated analysis and reporting pipeline for health economic modelling and made the source code openly available on a GitHub repository.
 It consists of three parts:
 > -	An economic model is constructed by the consultant using pseudo data (i.e. random data, which has the same format as the real data).
-> -	On the client side, an application programming interface (API), generated using the R package plumber, is hosted on a server.
+> -	On the company side, an application programming interface (API), generated using the R package plumber, is hosted on a server.
 An automated workflow is created.
-This workflow sends the economic model to the client API.
-The model is then run within the client server.
+This workflow sends the economic model to the company API.
+The model is then run within the company server.
 The results are sent back to the consultant, and a (PDF) report is automatically generated using RMarkdown.
 > - This API hosts all sensitive data, so that data does not have to be provided to the consultant.
 >
 >#### **Results & Discussion**
 >
 >The method is relatively complex, and requires a strong understanding of R, APIs, RMarkdown and GitHub Actions.
-However, the end result is a process, which allows the consultant to conduct health economic (or any other) analyses on client data, without having direct access – the client does not need to share their sensitive data.
+However, the end result is a process, which allows the consultant to conduct health economic (or any other) analyses on company data, without having direct access – the company does not need to share their sensitive data.
 The workflow can be scheduled to run at defined time points (e.g. monthly), or when triggered by an event (e.g. an update to the underlying data or model code).
 Results are generated automatically and wrapped into a full report.
 Documents no longer need to be revised manually.
 >
 >#### **Conclusions**
 >